 Retinol: Are there any risks?

-Retinol can cause some dryness and irritation, and it can be harsh for new users or those with sensitivities.
-It’s recommended that first-time users start using it only twice a week and then slowly work up usage as the skin becomes accustomed to the product.
-Retinol is also known to increase the skin’s sensitivity to the sun, so it’s essential to wear sunscreen when going outside to prevent further damage from the sun’s rays.
+Retinol can cause some dryness and irritation and can be harsh for new users or those with sensitivities.
+It's recommended that first-time users use it only twice a week and slowly work up usage as the skin becomes accustomed to the product.
+Retinol is also known to increase the skin's sensitivity to the sun, so it's essential to wear sunscreen when going outside to prevent further damage from the sun's rays.

 Due to the sun’s damaging effects, retinol products should be used as part of an evening skincare routine instead of daytime.
 Retinol is not recommended for pregnant or nursing women since it can cause fetal harm or congenital disabilities.
 As with all other retinoids, Pregnant and breastfeeding women should not use retinol cream during pregnancy or breastfeeding.